Parking Spaces: Open Problems

 As mentioned above, the product formulas \eqref{GNS-boundary-case-formulas} for \eqref{GNS-generating-function} when $\chi$ is either the character of the trivial and determinant representations $\wedge^0 V, \wedge^n V$ of $W$ yield the product formulas \eqref{det-and-triv-q-Kirkman} for the boundary cases $k=0,n$ of the $q$-Kirkman numbers $\Kirk(W,k;q)$, and even allowing the general parameter $p$, not just $p=h+1$.

-We discuss here a conjectural formula for \eqref{GNS-generating-function} in the {\it near-boundary} cases where $\chi$ comes either from $\wedge^1 V=V$ or $\wedge^{n-1}V \cong \det \otimes V$, along with its consequences for the ($q$-)Kirkman numbers $\Kirk(W,k;q)$, even with the general parameter $p$.
+We discuss here a conjectural\footnote{While this article was under review, this conjecture (Conjecture~\ref{near-boundary-Kirkman-conjecture} or \ref{near-boundary-Kirkman-conjecture}' below) was resolved affirmatively in joint work of A. Shepler and the second author (in preparation).} formula for \eqref{GNS-generating-function} in the {\it near-boundary} cases where $\chi$ comes either from $\wedge^1 V=V$ or $\wedge^{n-1}V \cong \det \otimes V$, along with its consequences for the ($q$-)Kirkman numbers $\Kirk(W,k;q)$, even with the general parameter $p$.
 For the sake of stating the conjecture, define a different $q$-analogue of the rank $n$ by

 In other words, $n_q$ is the generating function for the {\it codegrees} of $W$.

 \begin{conjecture} For a real reflection group $W$ acting irreducibly on $V=\CC^n$, with exponents $(e_1,\ldots,e_n)$ indexed so that the Coxeter number $h=e_n+1$, one has the following two equivalent\footnote{The equivalence of the two formulas comes from the observation (see \cite[eqn.
 (1.24)]{GNS}) that $\tilde{\tau}(\det \cdot \chi;q,u)=u^n \, \tilde{\tau}(\chi;q,u^{-1})$, combined with $V^* \cong V$ and $\wedge^{n-1} V \cong V^* \otimes \wedge^n V \cong \det \otimes V$.} formulas: